Sfeng666/check_reads_contamination/README.md

-This is to check the proportion of mapped reads used in our analyses that are contaminated by other Drosophila and non-Drosophila species.
+This is to check the proportion of post-realignment reads used in our analyses that are contaminated by other Drosophila and non-Drosophila species.